-This red Halloween drink may be scary to look at, but with a shot Whiskey, it goes down easy.
+This red Halloween drink may be scary to look at, but it goes down easy with a shot of Whiskey.
 Our Blood Clot Shots will be a perfect match for your Halloween party, giving it the ultimate Halloween drink to try this year!

 Red Halloween Drink | Blood Clot Shots